-- provide test takers with a valid certificate either at level B1 or at level B2, - achieve this within a manageable time frame for the actual examination, i.e. with as few test items as possible, - give candidates a profile of their abilities as well as certifying the overall level achieved.
+- provide successful candidates with a valid certificate either at level B1 or at level B2, - achieve this objective within a manageable time frame for the actual examination; i. e., with as few test items as possible, - give all candidates a profile of their abilities as well as certifying the overall level achieved.

-In order to fulfil the second aim, the subtests Listening, Reading and Language Elements are counted together for the final result of the test.
+In order to fulfill the second aim, the subtests Listening, Reading and Language Elements are counted together for the final result of the test.
 Thus 59 items can be taken into account when determining whether a test taker has reached level B1 or B2 in the receptive skills.
-Each subtest seen by itself (with only 18 or 23 items respectively) would not provide the necessary amount of information about the test taker's ability.
-Therefore, if the results for Listening, Reading and Language Elements were to be reported separately, these subtests would have to include twice as many items.
+Each subtest seen by itself (with 23 or 18 items at the most) would not provide the necessary amount of information about the test taker's ability.
+Therefore, if the results for Listening, Reading and Language Elements were to be reported separately, these subtests would have to include many more items.
 Considerations of time versus cost as well as practicability led to the decision to combine the three subtests.
+The productive skills Writing and Speaking are assessed independently, however.